 More recently, Rosemary enjoys alliances with Erin’s Law, the Moore Center for Prevention of Child Sexual Abuse at Johns Hopkins Bloomberg School of Public Health, USA Safe Sports and Mercy Ships.

 She sits on the board of the Global Army Against Child Abuse, headed by L. Raphael Genève, based in Geneva and New York City.
 Wooden has initiated prevention efforts in international communities with high needs and strong cultural resistance, securing funding for these projects through organizations like Rotary International.
 Locally, Rosemary served for the past five years as vice-chair of Connecting Youth (CY), and on its Executive Committee until its recent dissolution.
 She currently serves on the Chittenden County Domestic and Sexual Violence Task Force and its Prevention Education subcommittee.
 In 2016, she completed the Vermont Victim Assistance Academy.
+Rosemary’s daughter, Sophia, attended VCS for 7th – 10th grades, from 2011 to 2014.
 A recent empty nester, Rosemary lives in Hinesburg with her husband, Scott.